 Duties: The Insurance Commissioner is charged with execution of all laws relative to insurance companies, corporations, associations and fraternal orders, their agents and adjusters.
 This office licenses and regulates the practices of all insurance companies, agents, burial associations, fraternal societies, bail bondsmen, and other entities engaged in the business of insurance.
 The Insurance Commissioner licenses manufacturers and dealers of mobile homes and regulates their practices, including inspecting their manufacturing techniques and standards.
 The office enforces the liquefied compressed gas inspection program.
-The Commissioner also enforces the Mississippi Conveyance Safety Act

-(2013) which sets standards of competency for Elevator Mechanics and Elevator Inspectors by requiring training and certification by organizations approved by the State Elevator Safety Division.
 The State's standard fire code is administered by the Commissioner through the department's State Fire Marshal Division.
 The Insurance Commissioner also serves as State Fire Marshal and Chairman of the State Fire Academy.